thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-DENY-FOR-NO-ACCESS-LEVEL.md

 ## Purpose

-The purpose of this rule is to provide a way to prevent the transfer of assets without application verification.
+The purpose of this rule is to provide a way to prevent the transfer of assets for accounts that do not have an access level or whose access level has been set to 0.
 For example, the application may decide users may not accumulate or transfer any assets without first performing specific onboarding activities.
 The application developer may set the account deny for no access level rule to active.
 As accounts are introduced to the ecosystem, they may not receive any assets until the application changes their access level to a higher value.

 ***NOTE: access levels are restricted from 0 to 4.***